-The Dean of Faculty will approve these courses with input from the department chairs.
+The Department chairs will approve these courses.
 Students will only receive credit for courses in which a grade of C- or better is earned.
 This applies to a course taken at the student's initiative and/or for a course being repeated as required by the School when a student fails to earn a C- or better in a course.
-Transferred courses will be documented as such in the student’s Transcript Analysis Form..
+Transferred courses will be documented as such in the student’s Transcript Analysis Form.

 Course registration starts with the academic advisor.
 Advisees will meet with their advisors to review their placement recommendations and transcript analysis forms.
 The transcript analysis tracks classes taken/required for graduation.
 After discussion, students and advisors will complete a course registration form which indicates student requests.
 An enrollment in excess of 5 core classes or 2 AP classes requires an approved overload permission form.
 These forms are provided by the academic advisor.
 In conjunction with the student, the student's advisor, relevant teachers, and the student's parents/legal guardians, the Academic Support Team will determine if the overload is in the student's best interest and what, if any, supports are necessary in order for the overload to be successful both academically and personally.
-MSSM’s Student Support Team consist of the Dean of Faculty, the Dean of Students, The Director of Health Services, The Academic Support Coordinator/Special Education Consultant, The Director of Residential Life, and a faculty representative.
+MSSM’s Student Support Team consist of the The Director of Health Services, The Academic Support Coordinator/Special Education Consultant, The Director of Residential Life, and Department Chairs.
 In order to enroll in a course that requires a prerequisite, students must earn at least a grade of C- in the prerequisite, or receive department permission.
 Advisors will send copies of course requests to students and families.

 The procedure for adding/dropping a class begins with the academic advisor.
 After a conversation with the advisor, the student confirms the request via email to the advisor and parents/legal guardians.
-The advisor then confirms with the instructor(s) then submits the request to the Registrar.
+The advisor then confirms with the instructor(s) then submits the request to the Registrar using the Add/Drop Google Form.
 The deadlines and guidelines for adding and/or dropping courses are as follows: